Last updated in February 2019

 Relations between the two countries Germany and Guatemala are close and friendly.
-The two countries Germany and Guatemala maintain intensive relations in the political, cultural and economic sectors as well as in development cooperation.
-Germany provides support in a number of areas, including democratic governance with equal opportunities, environmental protection and climate change adaptation as well as education.
+Germany and Guatemala maintain intensive relations in the political, cultural and economic sectors as well as in development cooperation.
+Germany provides support in a number of areas, including democratic governance, environmental protection and climate change adaptation, as well as education.
 Germany and the Germans enjoy a good reputation in Guatemala, with the more than 4000 German nationals and many Guatemalans of German descent in the country still playing an important part.

-Guatemala’s biggest trading partner by far is the United States, which accounts for buys some 34.1 per cent of the country’s foreign tradeexports and provides 40 percent of its imports.
-According to Germany Trade & Invest (GTAI) Federal Statistical Office figures, trade between Guatemala and Germany was worth approximately USD 427 million euros in 2017, German exports to Guatemala amounting to USD 292.6 million euros and German imports from Guatemala to USD 134.8 million euros, Germany thus accounting for around 1 per cent of Guatemala’s total foreign trade.
-Coffee Oils and fats makes up more than 50 per cent of German imports from Guatemala, followed by coffee, tobacco, vegetables and fruit.
+Guatemala’s biggest trading partner by far is the United States, which accounts for some 34.1 percent of the country’s foreign trade exports and provides 40 percent of its imports.
+According to Federal Statistical Office figures, trade between Guatemala and Germany was worth approximately 400 million euros in 2018, with German exports to Guatemala amounting to 298.6 million euros and German imports from Guatemala totalling 134.8 million euros; Germany thus accounted for around 1 percent of Guatemala’s total foreign trade.
+Oils and fats make up more than 50 percent of German imports from Guatemala, followed by coffee, tobacco, vegetables and fruit.
 Guatemala’s main imports from Germany are machinery, chemical and pharmaceutical products and motor vehicles (totalling 60 percent of imports).

 An investment protection agreement entered into force in October 2006.